hapax/hapax.github.io/assets/chuzenji.md

 As an ordered composite, arranged in ever greater hierarchies of order, we operate in tiny slivers of phase space, and if entropy is maximized, we will cease to exist.

+bubble, shattered by the reality of a beached and headless swan;